Anti-Arthritis Plan Overview

 Even better, there’s a lot you can do on your own to take control, says Dennis Boulware, M.D., a rheumatologist in Honolulu, and a member of the board of the American College of Rheumatologists.
 Patients often have more power than they think they do to change the way they feel.

-Here are some proactive ways you can start easing your aches and protect yourself against more pain in the future.
+Here is an anti-arthritis plan and some proactive ways you can start easing your aches and protect yourself against more pain in the future.

 Your rheumatologist won’t know your medication isn’t working or your pain regimen isn’t giving you the relief you need unless you tell him, says Carmen R. Green, M.D., a pain specialist at the University of Michigan Health System’s Center for Interventional Pain Medicine, in Ann Arbor, Michigan.